ibm-cloud-docs/Cloudant/api/advanced_replication.md

 	but this improvement comes at the cost of requiring more memory and potentially CPU time.
 	Default value is 4.

-### Example of including performance options in a replication document
+See the following example that includes performance options in a replication document:

 ```json
 {